jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     - question: What are and how are Dental Composites placed?
       answer: "<p>They are synthetic materials mixed heterogeneously to form a single compound of varied elements.
-They are used in Dentistry to fill teeth because they are very aesthetic and also because they adhere micromechanically to their surface using the acid etching technique.
+They are used in Dentistry to fill teeth because they are very aesthetic, and in addition, because they adhere micromechanically to their surface using the acid etching technique.
 Composite Resins consist of a polymeric organic component called matrix and an inorganic component that acts as a filler mineral.
 They are generally photosensitive and halogen light is used for placement.</p>\n"
     - question: When is it necessary to replace an old filling?
       answer: "<p>The answer is very simple, when there is dental sensitivity, when the material is damaged, broken or fractured, when marginal filtration and/or